sofwerx/android-tensorflow-object-detection/README.md

-# Android Tensorflow Object Detection
+# Android TensorFlow Object Detection

 ### Description

-This repository was created so people can put their own trained object detection tensorflow models in an android mobile device.
-The provided model file and text file was trained to identify AK47's.
+This repository was created for people to place their own trained object detection TensorFlow models into an Android mobile device.
+The provided model and text files were trained to identify AK47’s.
 The object detection app was designed by Google.

 ### App
-The App used for object detection is Tensorflows mobile app called TF Classify.
-The default model that came with this app is Mobilenet
+The app utilized for object detection was TensorFlow’s mobile app named ‘TF Classify’.
+The default model that came with this app is Mobilenet.

 ### Training
-Training of a model can be done using Tensorlfow Object Detection API.
-The documentaion and turtorials to train models can be found in the following link.
-[Introduction and Use - Tensorflow Object Detection API Tutorial](https://pythonprogramming.net/introduction-use-tensorflow-object-detection-api-tutorial/) .
+Training of a model can be accomplished utilizing TensorFlow’s Object Detection API.
+The documentation and tutorials to train models can be found in the following link: [Introduction and Use - Tensorflow Object Detection API Tutorial](https://pythonprogramming.net/introduction-use-tensorflow-object-detection-api-tutorial/) .

 ### Model